Anthony Wanis-St. John Assoc Professor School of International Service

 -

 Anthony Wanis-St. John is the author of Back Channel Negotiation: Secrecy in Middle East Peacemaking (Syracuse University Press, January 2011), and with Noah Rosen, the coauthor of “Negotiating Civil Resistance,” Peaceworks Vol. 129 (2017), USIP Press.
-He directed the M.A. in International Peace and Conflict Resolution from 2013 to 2016.
+With Roger Mac Ginty, he co-edited Contemporary Peacemaking, 3rd ed.
+(Palgrave, 2022).
+He directed the M.A. in International Peace and Conflict Resolution from 2013 to 2016 and supports the Department of Defense in the training of advisors through the Defense Advising Program and the Security Force Assistance Command at Ft.
+Liberty, NC.

 His research, practice and teaching focus on negotiations in zones of conflict; including peace processes, ceasefires and civil society engagement.
 His practical experience includes Europe, the Middle East, Africa, the Caribbean and Latin America.
-Since 2010 he has supported the Department of Defense and the United States Institute of Peace in the preparation of military and civilian advisors deploying to Afghanistan, Ukraine, Georgia and other countries.
+Since 2010 he has supported the Department of Defense and USIP in the preparation of military and civilian advisors deploying to Afghanistan and other partner countries.
 In 2016 he co-facilitated the strategic review session of USAID/OTI’s countering violent extremism portfolio in Nigeria.
 In 2015 he worked with the National Democratic Institute to advise Syrian civilian opposition groups exiled in Turkey on having a unified posture with regard to the Syrian government, and to build the negotiating capacity of Syrian local councils.
 He has facilitated several Track II workshops for Palestinian and Israeli official negotiation staff and advisors.

 He has successful experience mediating disputes within federal agencies and corporations, as well as mediating labor contracts and disputes within the education sector in the US.
 Dr. Wanis-St. John has also consulted with the World Bank and USAID on rule of law programs in countries such as Bolivia, Guatemala, Mexico, Venezuela and El Salvador.